rosettatype/design-regression/_posts/2025-06-04-what-is-a-universal-script-grammar.md

 Although geometrically precise, these descriptions cannot by themselves warrant successful recognition — it is unclear what makes a sequence of strokes a rendering of a character.
 This cannot be determined solely by a brush or pen or font editor or rudimentary topological descriptions (so-called skeletons).
 The top-down processes of human perception are a necessary requirement.

 However, it can be shown that some production concepts such as components and more general attributes and notions can be taken as [similarity features](#sn:9) and used to effectively model similarity judgements and coherence in fonts ([Březina, 2018](#ref:brezina2018), see [Figure 11](#fig:11).
-This suggests that by studying craft knowledge, we can start modelling perceptual character representations and their [relationships.](#sn:10)
+This suggests that by studying craft knowledge, we can start formalising internal character representations and their [relationships.](#sn:10)

 ![Character models derived from craft knowledge were used to predict perceptual similarity judgements by readers: diagrams showing the character shapes interpreted in terms of features on the basis of craft knowledge](/assets/2025-06-04-what-is-a-universal-script-grammar/figure_11a.svg){: .full}
 ![Character models derived from craft knowledge were used to predict perceptual similarity judgements by readers: contextual similarity judgements of character triplets were collected and compared with predictions calculated using the features](/assets/2025-06-04-what-is-a-universal-script-grammar/figure_11b.svg){: .full}

 <figcaption id="fig:11"><strong>Figure 11:</strong> Character models derived from craft knowledge were used to predict perceptual similarity judgements by readers (<a href="#ref:brezina2018">Březina, 2018</a>).
 Above: diagrams showing the character shapes interpreted in terms of features on the basis of craft knowledge.
-Below: contextual similarity judgements of character triplets were collected and compared with predictions calculated using the features.</figcaption>
+Below: comparison of contextual judgements of character triplets collected from readers.</figcaption>

 ## The universal principles

-With ways to elicit features and confirm their perceptual relevance, we might describe characters in a way that is relevant to recognition and that allows critiquing and upgrading the script grammars as our understanding evolves.
+With methods to elicit features and confirm their perceptual relevance, we might describe characters in a way that is relevant to recognition and that allows critiquing and upgrading the script grammars as our understanding evolves.

-While the script grammar can use more specific character representations, the universal script principles would rely on more general requirements determined by the constraints of human perception and globally applicable to all forms of writing.
+While the script grammar can use more specific formal descriptions, the universal script principles would rely on more general requirements determined by the constraints of human perception and be globally applicable to all forms of writing.
 Here is an early draft of a few script principles that might hold as universal:

-- Spatially, characters are organized in a predominantly linear way.
+- Spatially, characters are organised in a predominantly linear way.
 - Although they can touch or connect, characters occupy their own space with minimal overlaps.
 - Character identities are invariant to size, rotation, position, and colour.
 - Characters can be represented as configurations of more or less specific [features.](#sn:11)
-- The features within a character are organized spatially in a non-linear way, typically in two dimensions.
+- The features within a character are organised spatially in a non-linear way, typically in two dimensions.
-- Besides shared connections, each design feature belongs exclusively to a single character.
 - The features of a character enable its recognition, overall visual coherence, or both.
 The recognition relies on sufficiently distinct sets of features being used for different characters while the visual coherence emerges as an effect of features shared across different characters.

 Notably, any of these principles can be compromised which may impede the effectivity of character recognition or overall visual coherence.
 For example, one might have difficulty reading a distant or rotated sign or artistic calligraphic piece with numerous letter overlaps.